 Probably most important of all, however, is how well you relate to the people providing your training and their way of working.
 You are thinking of committing yourself to a long-term relationship, so take opportunities to talk to and meet people at the organisation.
 Many training organisations hold open days and some run introductory courses.

 You will need to identify the type of training you are most interested in.
 Once you have chosen a potential training organisation, you should talk to them about their Accreditation of Prior Learning (APL) which could help reduce the time it takes to gain UKCP membership.
 However, no more than 50 per cent of any training can be achieved through APL or Accreditation of Previous Experiential Learning (APEL).

 If you have completed your training with a UKCP organisational member, or are already a member of a UKCP organisation, you can apply to join us online.

 Once we have received your completed application form and payment information, we will verify your details with your training organisation.
 This will usually take around 7-10 working days.

 If you trained elsewhere, and are not already a member of a UKCP organisational member, you will need to have your qualifications and experience accredited.
 You can do this through one of our accrediting organisations.
 They will compare your professional education and training with UK training standards and assess your skills and experience.

 We have membership grades for both students and trainees and welcome new members.

 To become a student or trainee member, you must be studying or training with a UKCP training organisation.

 Free student membership is available up to the point when you start seeing clients or patients under the supervision of your UKCP organisational member.
 At that point, you should consider becoming a UKCP trainee member.
-We are currently running a bursary scheme for all trainee members to help with the cost of training.
-You can find out more here.

 To learn about the benefits of joining UKCP and find out if you are eligible for student or trainee membership, please visit the relevant pages of this website: